riboviz/riboviz/docs/user/install.md

 ## Install RiboViz `riboviz-py` package

-Install `riboviz-py` from Git repository:
+Install `riboviz-py` from your clone of the Git repository:

 ```console
 $ pip install .